Las Vegas Bowl: History

+20th century

 The game originated from the California Raisin Bowl, which was played in Fresno from 1981 to 1991.
 In 1992, Fresno State, formerly of the Big West, moved to the Western Athletic Conference.
 The Big West and MAC then pulled out of Fresno and sought a new home for their conference champions.
 They found it in Las Vegas, where organizers were looking for a way to boost hotel revenue.
 In those days, the Christmas season was a slow period for Las Vegas hotels and casinos.
 The first Las Vegas Bowl was played in 1992.

 The NCAA adopted an overtime rule for the 1995 post-season and all games thereafter.
 In 1995, Toledo defeated Nevada, 40–37, in the first ever overtime game in Division I-A college football.
 The following season, the policy of overtime was adopted for regular season games to break ties.

+21st century

 In 2001, ESPN Regional Television purchased the Las Vegas Bowl from the Las Vegas Convention and Visitors Authority.

 On December 25, 2002, UCLA interim coach Ed Kezirian was victorious in his only game as the UCLA head coach as UCLA won 27–13 over New Mexico.
 In that game, New Mexico sent Katie Hnida in to kick an extra point which was the first time a woman played in a Division I Football Bowl Subdivision (née Division I-A) college football game.
 The kick was blocked.

 The 2007 Las Vegas Bowl featured a rematch between Mountain West Champion BYU and UCLA who defeated BYU during the regular season.
 UCLA scored first on a field goal after a fumble by BYU quarterback Max Hall.
 BYU answered with a touchdown reception by Austin Collie.
 BYU went up 17–6 with Michael Reed catch for a touchdown.
 A fumble by BYU with 19 seconds left in the first half allowed UCLA to score and cut the lead to 17–13.
 UCLA cut the deficit to 17–16 on a 50-yard field goal.
 With two minutes left UCLA took over at their own two-yard line.
 They were able to drive down to the BYU 13-yard line with 3 seconds left.
 The 28-yard field goal attempt was partially blocked by BYU defensive tackle Eathyn Manumaleuna and fell short giving BYU their second Vegas Bowl victory in three tries, also making the Cougars the first school to win back-to-back Las Vegas Bowls.
 The following year, though, the Arizona Wildcats denied BYU their third consecutive Las Vegas Bowl win by winning 31–21.